HaidirGameCraft/myos/Readme.md

 "DONT USE AT REAL MACHINE, USE VIRTUAL MACHINE LIKE QEMU!!!"

-This is my own project to making own OS ( Operating System ) with some source code from Google like osdev and ChatGPT to help me build this project..
+This is my own project to making own OS ( Operating System ) from scratch

 I`m student and I want to know everything about OS...